Moby Dick (whale): Symbolism

-Melville presents Moby Dick and his whiteness as a symbol of many things, among them God, nature, fate, evil, the ocean, and the very universe itself.
+Melville presents Moby Dick as a symbol of many things, among them God, nature, fate, evil, the ocean, and the very universe itself.
 Yet the symbolism of the White Whale is deliberately enigmatic, and its inscrutability is a deliberate challenge to the reader.
 Ishmael describes the whale's forehead as having wrinkles and scars on it that look like hieroglyphics.
 He muses on the difficulty of understanding what he saw: